 Usually when one person blames the other, their partner will either blame back, become defensive, or withdraw.
 None of these responses usually lead to a resolution.

-What you need to ask yourself, once you calm down, is the question "Do you want to be right or do you want to be happy?
+to be right or do you want to be happy?
 Most people think they are right and invest a lot of time and energy in trying to convince their partner that they are right.

 While feeling right feels very good in the moment, if the issue has not been resolved, you can be sure that a similar argument will occur in a few weeks or months.
 If you are tired of walking on the treadmill and getting nowhere fast, it may be time to look for a different way of dealing with your disagreements.